oceansize/cv/README.md

 - Interview prospective students (and sometimes coaches)
 - Run workshops for the general public to promote Makers Academy
 - Volunteer time to work on Diversity & Inclusivity projects

-_Engineer - July 2014 - December 2017_

 - Responsible for a major overhaul of our website
-- Pairing with senior engineers
 - Daily stand ups (including feedback slots)
 - Weekly Retros
-- Write tickets for Kanban board (we prefer [Waffle](https://waffle.io/))
-- Point tickets in a weekly kickoff

 - Adding new features to existing internal software tools
 - Designing and building example apps for students